DIKU-EDU/uldp16/Setup.md

 # FreeBSD Configurations

-For now particular reason we chose FreeBSD in 2016.
+For no particular reason we chose FreeBSD in 2016.

 We make use of `bash` as the default login shell for all students.
 To use process substitution, i.e. `<()`, in FreeBSD, it is necessary to mount